Denise Richards Delivers Stunning Tagline As ‘Real Housewives Of Beverly Hills’ Season 10 Intro Is Revealed

 The Real Housewives of Beverly Hills Season 10 taglines have dropped, and fans are reacting to Denise Richards’ jaw-dropping one-liner.
 Several stars from the Bravo reality show posted the opening teaser for the upcoming milestone season which reveals each cast member’s iconic phrase.

-The Beverly Hills cast –which includes Kyle Richards, Lisa Rinna, Erika Girardi, Dorit Kemsley, Teddi Mellencamp Arroyave, Denise Richards and newcomer Garcelle Beauvais — are all seen in the opener wearing elegant white gowns.
+The Beverly Hills cast –which includes Kyle Richards, Lisa Rinna, Erika Girardi, Dorit Kemsley, Teddi Mellencamp Arroyave, Denise Richards, and newcomer Garcelle Beauvais — are all seen in the opener wearing elegant white gowns.
 Veteran cast member Kyle is first as she teases that “around here” dresses aren’t the only thing in everyone’s closets.

 Instagram dancing queen Rinna is next, as she says the secret to life is to dance like “everyone is watching.”